Explore

 1. Stripe Checkout (the fastest path)

 Stripe Checkout is a pre-built, Stripe-hosted payment page.
-You create a checkout session from your server, redirect the user to Stripe's URL, and Stripe handles everything — card input, validation, 3D Secure, confirmation.
+Your developer creates a checkout session from the server, the user gets redirected to Stripe's URL, and Stripe handles everything — card input, validation, 3D Secure, confirmation.

-That's it.
-No frontend payment form code.
+No custom payment form.
 No card validation logic.
-No storing anything sensitive.
+No storing anything sensitive on your side.

 3. Stripe Customer Portal (for subscriptions)